Outreach and Education

 Prostate Specific Antigen (PSA) Screening

-The prostate specific antigen, or PSA, blood test measures the level of PSA, a substance made by the prostate that may be found in an increased amount in the blood of men who have prostate cancer.
-PSA levels may also be high in men who have an infection or inflammation of the prostate.
+The prostate specific antigen (PSA) blood test measures the level of PSA, a substance made by the prostate that may be found in an increased amount in the blood of men who have prostate cancer.
+While high PSA levels can be caused by prostate cancer, these levels can also be high in men who have an infection or inflammation of the prostate.

-The PSA is the primary screening technique for prostate cancer.
-Siteman physicians pioneered this test and have successfully developed the free PSA test as a way of increasing the accuracy of cancer detection.
+The PSA test is the primary screening technique for prostate cancer.
+Washington University Physicians at Siteman pioneered this test and have successfully developed the free PSA test as a way of more accurately detecting cancer.

 PECaD offers FREE PSA screening vouchers for men age 40 and over.
-To request a PSA Voucher, click here to fill out a voucher request form.
-For more information, contact us at PECaD@wustl.edu or call 314-286-2587.
+To request a PSA Voucher, fill out the voucher request form below.
+To learn more, contact us at [email protected] or call 314-970-4308.

 Colorectal Cancer Screening

 You have several choices for getting screened.
-The first place to start is to talk to your doctor or health care provider.
-The most common screening tests are colonoscopy, fecal immunochemical tests and stool DNA tests.
+The first place to start is to talk to a doctor or health care provider.
+The most common screening tests are colonoscopy, fecal immunochemical (FIT) tests and stool DNA tests.

 Learn more about colorectal cancer screening and Siteman’s 8 Ways to Prevent Colon Cancer.